joshpeters/lungmps/README.md

 git clone https://github.com/joshpeters/lungmps.git
 cd lungmps
 ```
-2. Install necessary packages and gather necessary data listed in requirements.txt
-3. Run scripts and notebooks of interest.
-Necessary data should be noted at the top of each script.

 ### Issues
 Feel free to open issues on this Github page with respect to the code presented here.
 For other questions, please email the authors (petersjm [at] mit.edu).
 We are happy to troubleshoot any analyses you are interested in.